Our response to coronavirus

 Most of our staff are now working from home.
 So please be patient with us as we may take a little longer to respond to messages and phone calls.
 If you have any questions at all, please do not hesitate to get in touch at email@example.com

 Message from Tim Graham, CEO

-We remain incredibly grateful to all our wonderful members and supporters during this unprecedented time.
+We remain incredibly grateful to all our wonderful members and supporters during this time.
 As a charity we rely heavily on your support to continue our vital work for wildlife and protect our precious local wild places.
 We will keep going to the best of our ability and are carefully monitoring the developing guidance and situation, however, donations of any size will make a huge and valued difference to us.

 Thank you for your continued support, we hope everyone stays safe and well .

 Stay close to nature

-Most of our reserves remain open and if you can get to any by foot they provide excellent places to unwind and take in the fresh air.
+Our reserves provide excellent places to unwind and take in the fresh air.
 During this difficult time, it is more important than ever to maintain a connection with the natural world, but please practice social distancing.